dotnet-presentations/blazor-workshop/docs/07-templated-components.md

 ## Using the new dialog

-We'll use this new templated component from `Index.cshtml`.
-Open the `Index.cshtml` and find the block of code that looks like:
+We'll use this new templated component from `Index.razor`.
+Open the `Index.razor` and find the block of code that looks like:

 ```html
 @if (OrderState.ShowingConfigureDialog)